 Deciding what to tell my kids

 I knew even before I had my babies what I would tell them.
 Two reasons: 1.
-Christmas is a special time of year because we are celebrating Jesus’s Birthday.
+Christmas is a special time of year because we are celebrating Jesus’s Birthday and spending time together as a family.
 2. To help explain Santa, I also include the story of St. Nick.
-Of course, my kids are full of questions and sometimes I have to think on my feet!
+Of course, my kids are full of questions.
+Often, I have to think on my feet and I’m thankful for google!
 My 4 year old asked how we would give Jesus presents…because it’s his Birthday.
 I explained that he’s in Heaven, and we celebrate his birthday by exchanging presents among ourselves as a symbol of the gifts that we brought to him by the 3 wise men in the Bible.
 It’s the biggest Birthday party ever.
 Bounce house optional.
 When I mention this to other parents, I find that I’m not alone.
 I’m happy with our decision and my children know that Santa is for fun.
 He’s a symbol of celebration…but certainly not someone who is going to sneak into our house at night and creep around the house.

 Answering questions in the supermarket…Target…